 Independent scientists and the public have not had a formal opportunity to comment on this project since August 2017 when hundreds of critical comments were submitted to the Canadian Nuclear Safety Commission.
-CNSC is the “responsible authority” under the old Canadian Environmental Assessment Act and would hold a licensing hearing at an undetermined date in the future.
+CNSC is the sole decision maker about wether or not to license the dump.
 An Expert Panel recommended in 2017 that the CNSC not be in charge of environmental assessment for nuclear projects.
 The panel also noted that the CNSC is widely perceived to be a captured regulator.

 Here are six reasons to STOP this project: